Involved in a Dram Shop Liability Case?

 - Slow speech

-- Loud, disruptive behaviour
+- Loud, disruptive behavior

 - Incomprehensible or having difficulty in creating clear-to-understand sentences